-Series 469 & 479 LavaCrete are non-shrinking, epoxy polymer concretes used for the rehabilitation of severely eroded concrete or the corrosion proofing of new concrete where chemical resistance is required throughout the complete topping system.
-Extremely fast setting, allowing for rebuilds of process floors and secondary containment structures.
-Also used to cast sumps, drains and trenches and is an outstanding grouting material for vibration dampening in base plates and on motor pads.
-Series 469 & 479 kits are packaged for casting and standard placement of material.
+Series 470 LavaCrete is a non-shrinking, abrasion and impact resistant epoxy polymer concretes used for the rehabilitation of severely eroded concrete or the corrosion proofing of new concrete where chemical resistance is required throughout the complete topping system.
+Extremely fast setting, allowing for fast rebuilds of process floors and secondary containment structures.
 A grouting mix may be made by adjusting the kit for a more fluid application.